fogine/serviser-restfulness/README.md

     movies.del('/');//delete movies
 ```

+Thats it, you are done.
+You have created 6 fully functional API endpoints!
 With assumption that you were to use `bi-service-doc` plugin, you'd get [THIS generated API documentation](https://fogine.github.io/bi-service-restfulness-documentation-example) of above defined endpoints.
 On the other hand if you were to plug in `bi-service-sdk` you would get client API SDKs for free.